 EnCana participates in annual compensation surveys, conducted by consultants, of salary, benefits and other incentive programs of major oil and gas companies in Canada and the United States.
-In addition, the HRC Committee receives reports from EnCana's outside advisors on the compensation of senior executives relative to a North American oil and gas peer group and large Canadian corporations, and on the effectiveness of the Corporation's compensation programs.
+In addition, the HRC Committee receives reports from EnCana's outside advisors on the compensation of senior executives relative to a North American oil and gas industry peer group and large Canadian corporations, and on the effectiveness of the Corporation's compensation programs.
 The surveys and the consultants' reports are employed by the HRC Committee in its deliberations.
-EnCana's Program is results oriented and greater than one-half is based on performance related incentive compensation.
+In 2006, the HRC Committee approved changes to the Corporation's short and long-term incentive plans to enhance the link between results achieved and rewards received.
+EnCana's Program for senior executive officers is results oriented and greater than one-half is based on performance related incentive compensation.

-Compensation for the President & Chief Executive Officer, the Chief Operating Officer and the President, USA Region, is established relative to the North American oil and gas industry, with secondary consideration to the compensation paid by large Canadian companies.
-Compensation for the other senior executive officers is established relative to large Canadian corporations, based on EnCana's size and scope, with consideration of the compensation paid by Canadian oil and gas companies.
+Compensation for the President & Chief Executive Officer and the President, USA Division, is established relative to the North American oil and gas industry, with secondary consideration to the compensation paid by large Canadian companies.
+Compensation for other Division Presidents is established relative to the Canadian oil and gas industry and large Canadian corporations, while compensation for the other senior executive officers is established relative to large Canadian corporations, based on EnCana's size and scope.
 Actual compensation paid is based on results achieved, taking into account performance, experience and overall leadership.